AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/block_production.md

   - Can be used to validate correctness of information received from a data provider.
 - [Transaction Pool Nodes](./p2p-network.md#network-participants)
   - Maintain a pool of transactions that are ready to be included in a block.
-- Full nodes
-  - Participates in the [P2P network](./p2p-network.md) to disburse transactions and their proofs
-  - Maintain a copy of the current state of the network.
-  - Fetches blocks from data layer, verifies and apply them to its local view of the state
-  - Used to build transaction witness, (simulate transaction and provide data membership proofs)
 - Archival nodes
   - A full node that also stores the full history of the network
   - Used to provide historical membership proofs, e.g., prove that $x$ was included in block $n$.